coviedo87/coviedo87/README.md

-I'm a passionate Software Developer based in NYC. 👨‍💻 I enjoy coding web applications and am constantly exploring new technologies to enhance my skills.
+I'm a passionate Software Developer based in NYC. 👨‍💻 I enjoy coding web applications and continually explore new technologies to enhance my skills.

 ## 🚀 Skills